petersenpeter/CellExplorer/docs/tutorials/metadata-tutorial.md

 ---
 # Metadata tutorial
 {: .no_toc}
-This tutorial shows you how to generate the [session metadata struct](https://cellexplorer.org/datastructure/data-structure-and-format/#session-metadata) used by the CellExplorer.
+This tutorial shows you how to generate the [session metadata struct](https://cellexplorer.org/datastructure/data-structure-and-format/#session-metadata) used by CellExplorer.
 ![Flow chart](https://buzsakilab.com/wp/wp-content/uploads/2020/05/Flowcharts_Metadata.png){: .mt-4}

 1. Define the basepath of the dataset to run.
 A valid dataset consists of a `basename.dat`, a `basename.xml` (not required) and spike sorted data.